-Market risk is the risk that future changes in market prices may make a financial instrument less valuable.
-The primary market risks that the Company faces are interest rate and currency risk.
-Most of its assets are investments that are fixed interest securities and short term cash deposits, the value of which are subject to interest rate and currency risk.
-The Company maintains financial assets with similar duration, cash flow and currency characteristics as the underlying insurance liabilities in order to minimise these risks.
+The Company has a low appetite for market risk.
+Market risk is the potential for economic loss arising from market price fluctuations on the capital markets.
+Most of the Company's investments are fixed interest securities and short term cash deposits, the value of which are subject to interest rate and currency risk.
+The Company's investments are selected because they have similar duration, cash flow and currency characteristics as the underlying insurance liabilities in order to minimise these risks.
 Projected payment patterns of insurance liabilities are used to create a proposed benchmark investment portfolio in terms of asset liability matching.
 This benchmark investment portfolio is part of the mandate of the Company's investment manager, who reports on the comparison of the actual investment portfolio against the benchmark.
-The monitoring and performance of the investment portfolio is the responsibility of the Investment Committee, the results are reported to the Audit Committee and are monitored by the Board.
+The monitoring and performance of the investment portfolio is the responsibility of the Investment Committee, who report on this to the Board.
+Market value at risk is measured using key risk indicators and the results are reported to the Risk and Capital Committee.